 The threshold is simple: 50 email signups with real addresses, or 10 people who have given you money or made a serious commitment.
 If you can’t reach that threshold with a landing page and some conversations, no amount of polished code will change the outcome.

-The Real Skill in the AI Era
+What Is the Real Skill in the AI Era?

 The developers who are winning right now are not the fastest builders.
 They are the ones who figured out the right thing to build before they built it.